makrai/notes/liu2102-autofreeze.md

   * N = median closely tracks the ideal freezing scheme
   * further evaluation of the effect of varying N in Section 4.3

-## 3.2 how AutoFreeze can automatically cache intermediate outputs
+## 3.2 How AutoFreeze can automatically cache intermediate outputs

-## 3.3 improve resource utilization in distributed settings
+## 3.3 Improve resource utilization in distributed settings

 # 4 Evaluation 11